toboid/correlation-id/readme.md

 ```

 ## How does it work?
-Currently this module a slim wrapper over [continuation-local-storage](https://github.com/othiym23/node-continuation-local-storage).
-I intend to move to async-hook when it's generally available.
+Currently this module is a slim wrapper over [cls-hooked](https://github.com/jeff-lewis/cls-hooked).
+I intend to move to async-hook in future.

 ## License
 MIT